MSPaintIDE/JFoenix/README.md

 * JFoenix for Android - [download jar](https://search.maven.org/remotecontent?filepath=com/jfoenix/jfoenix/8.0.8/jfoenix-8.0.8-retrolambda.jar)
 * Released builds are available from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7CJFoenix)

+# Note on the fork
+This fork was made to allow Java 12, and the current master goes off of the [JFoenix-9.0.0](https://github.com/jfoenixadmin/JFoenix/tree/JFoenix-9.0.0) branch of JFoenix.
+This is messy and there's better ways to do almost everything changed, but it works and I couldn't give two shits.
+This _will_ disbanded if JFoenix natively supports Java 12, though it seems like they won't, at least for the next few years.

+Honestly, there's probably going to be shit broken with it and you can make a PR or something to fix it, since this is actively being used in a project.

 # Using JFoenix already?
 Feel free to submit your project info to the following <a href="mailto:developers@jfoenix.com" target="_top">email</a>, to be posted on JFoenix github.
 * One more thing, all contributions are appreciated.
 Don't hesitate to add your own contributions to JFoenix :)